eugenelepekhin/Fusion/Source/Docs/LanguageDoc.md

 ```

 To view the content of the Test1.bin file, open it in a binary viewer or editor of your choice.
+Alternatively you can generate text file with binary, decimal or hexadecimal representation of the binary output.
+For details see the command line options.
 If you don't have one, you can use [LogicCircuit](https://logiccircuit.org/) by creating a ROM circuit and setting its data and address bit width to 8 bits each.
 Then, in the ROM dialog, click the "Load…" button, select the bin file, and click "OK".
 You'll see the content of the file in the editor grid.